cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- and that make [bostrom](https://twitter.com/hashtag/bostrom?src=hashtag_click) so unique
 	- this requires holding all state in GPU ram and use parallel computation at such scale
 	- current size of gpu memory used for ~2 mln particles, ~60k neurons and ~2 mln cyberlinks is ~150mb
-	- submitting just 1 cyberlink force to recompute all ranks (~2 million currently)
+	- submitting just 1 cyberlink force to recompute all probabilities (~2 million currently)
 	- could you imagine how that could be done on [[solana]]
-		- something around 1000 [[$SOL]] currently needed for every update.
+		- something around 1000 [[$SOL]] currently needed for every update
 	- with 10B links
 		- which i believe is required for minimum viable [[superintelligence]]
 		- the task become intractable for all existing blockchain architectures